 By 1600 all of what is now South Africa has been settled by indigenous Africans.
-European intrusion into the region begins in 1652 when the Dutch establish a settlement at the Cape of Good Hope on the southwestern tip of Africa to resupply Dutch East Indies Company ships travelling between Holland and its empire in South and Southeast Asia.
-The indigenous Khoikhoi people are driven into the interior and their lands occupied by European farmers (the Boer), who use imported African and Asian slave labourers to work the land.
+European encroachment begins in 1652 when the Dutch establish a settlement at the Cape of Good Hope on the southwestern tip of Africa to resupply Dutch East Indies Company ships travelling between Holland and Asia.
+The indigenous Khoikhoi people are driven into the interior and their lands occupied by European farmers (the Boer), who use African and Asian slave labourers to work the land.

 In the 18th Century the Boer play a key role in the expansion of the settlement, travelling inland to violently displace the indigenous Africans and establish largely self-ruled farming communities.
 By the end of the century the settlement numbers nearly 20,000 Europeans and almost 25,000 slaves.

-The Boer form two republics in 1852 and 1854, the South African Republic (the Transvaal) and the Orange Free State.
+The Boer form two republics, the South African Republic (the Transvaal) in 1852 and Orange Free State in 1854.
 The republics are built on racist precepts.
-Africans are exclude from the vote and from owning land and there is no racial equality before the law.
+Africans are excluded from the vote and from owning land and there is no racial equality before the law.
 By the end of the 1860s there are about 50,000 whites living in the republics.

-The discovery of vast mineral riches in the late 19th Century launches a period of rapid industrialisation and sets a social pattern for South Africa that is to last until the present day.
-When the gold and diamond mines come to rely on a ready supply of cheap black African labour the British take steps to ensure that the supply will remain inexpensive and plentiful.
+The discovery of vast mineral riches in the late 19th Century launches a period of rapid industrialisation.
+When the gold and diamond mines come to rely on a ready supply of cheap black African labour the British take steps to ensure that the labour supply remains inexpensive and plentiful.

 Most of the African peoples of the region are conquered in a series of campaigns in the 1870s and 1880s.
 Their lands are confiscated and given to white settlers.
 Following forced relocation to designated rural "homelands", the Africans are taxed so that they have to work.
 Discriminatory laws are introduced to control movement.
 Migrant workers are forced to live in urban ghettos far removed from their homelands, to which they send their meagre savings.
 Travel is not possible without a pass.